Foreign policy of the Truman administration: Recognition of Israel

 Truman had long been sympathetic to the Jewish community in Kansas City.
 Regarding British-controlled Mandatory Palestine, in 1943, he had called for a homeland for those Jews who survived the Nazi regime.
 However, State Department officials were reluctant to offend the Arabs, who were opposed to the establishment of a Jewish state in Palestine.
 Secretary of Defense Forrestal warned Truman of the importance of Saudi Arabia's supply of oil; Truman replied that he would decide his policy on the basis of justice, not oil.
 American diplomats with experience in the region were likewise opposed, but Truman told them he had few Arabs among his constituents.
 Regarding policy in the Eastern Mediterranean and the Middle East, Palestine was secondary to the goal of protecting the "Northern Tier" of Greece, Turkey, and Iran from communism.

 In 1947, the United Nations approved the partition of Mandatory Palestine into a Jewish state and an Arab state.
 The British announced that they would withdraw from Palestine in May 1948, and Yishuv leaders began to organize a provisional government.
 Meanwhile, the Truman administration debated whether or not to recognize the fledgling state of Israel.
-Secretary of State Marshall argued that the consensus of that department was negative, be\cause it would alienate the Arabs in the Middle East.
+Secretary of State Marshall argued that the consensus of that department was negative, because it would alienate the Arabs in the Middle East.
 Nevertheless Truman recognized the State of Israel on May 14, 1948, eleven minutes after it declared itself a nation.
 Israel quickly secured its independence with a victory in the 1948 Arab–Israeli War, but the Arab–Israeli conflict remains unresolved.